parsingphase/beerbot/docs/index.md

 # Beerbot: doing more with your Untappd data

 Beerbot is a tool to make better use of your [Untappd](https://untappd.com/) lists and checkin history.
-It generates convenient stock lists, weekly and monthly summaries of the beers you've drunk, and analysis of your favourite styles and venues.
+It generates convenient stock lists, weekly summaries of the beers you've drunk, and analysis of your favourite styles and venues.
 Outputs are CSVs that you can format, analyse and print in any spreadsheet program.

 ### Stock list
 [<img src="images/bb-stocklist.png" alt="Example stocklist">](images/bb-stocklist.png) [Sample csv](files/stocklist-sample.csv)